 Touching the Earth Lightly’s Stephen Lamb has joined forces with a team of horticulture enthusiasts to bring a sustainable nursery complete with vertical garden to the Gege Crèche in Langa, a suburb of Cape Town, South Africa.
 The city's Environmental Resource Management Department, artist Andrew Lord, the Handspring Theatre Puppet Company and Ackerman Pick and Pay Foundation joined Lamb to create the green, prefab structure for local children to enjoy.
 The building is lined with vertical gardens on its sun-facing sides to provide fresh food for the crèche.

-The lightweight prefab structure was easily assembled on site, and is elevated to avoid groundwater floods that are persistent in the area.
-Alongside the installation of the with the sustainable structure, the area around the school was also planted with trees and gardens.
+Along with the sustainable structure, the area around the school was also planted with trees and gardens to landscape the area.
 The vertical food gardens are joined by water tanks donated by Jo-Jo Tanks, as well as a sustainably built playground by WEPEX Innovative Engineering Solutions.